AurelioMiranda/tese/README.md

 ## How to Use

+The template.pdf file has the most recent changes to my thesis.
-Open the Tese.pdf file, there you will find the current version of my thesis,
+The Tese.pdf file is the current, more presentation friendly, version of my thesis (usually more outdated than template.pdf).

 ## License